-- Joint work with the Health and Adult Social Care Scrutiny Panel on monitoring the priorities in the Drugs and Alcohol Strategy. - The panel referred to the Executive and Scrutiny Liaison Board its request to have a role in monitoring the Ukraine refugee crisis locally added to their panel remit. - To understand the latest county lines figures and the work that was going on to reduce this.
+- Joint work with Health and Adult Social Care Scrutiny Panel on monitoring the priorities in the Drugs and Alcohol Strategy. - To understand the latest county lines figures and the work that is going on to reduce this. - The panel referred to the Executive and Scrutiny Liaison Board to have a role in monitoring the Ukraine refugee crisis locally added to their panel remit.